How can I apply to your team?

 What kinds of modeling software are required as a 3D Artist?

 If possible, we highly recommend using Autodesk Maya 2015, which is what our current production pipeline is built around.
-However if you at least have access to a recent version of Maya (up to 2017 as of this writing) or a copy of Blender, you may still contribute as a 3D modeler.
+However if you at least have access to a recent version of Maya (we've had success with up to 2018 as of this writing) or a copy of Blender, you may still contribute as a 3D modeler.

-If you are applying for a position involving animation or rigging, such as a 3D Animator or Technical Artist, it IS required you have access to Autodesk Maya 2015, as you will be required to use tools created specifically around that version of Maya.
+If you are applying for a position involving animation or rigging, such as a 3D Animator or Technical Artist, it IS required you have access to Autodesk Maya, as you will be required to use tools specifically designed for it.
 Note, this is different from Autodesk Maya LT.

 Do I have to apply with digital art or can I submit traditional art?

-All of the current artist positions in Toontown Rewritten require digital art to be submitted with the application.
-However, if you make Toontown related fanart of any kind, we would still love to see it!
-Send it to [email protected] along with your Toon name, and you might see it featured on our website in the future!
+All of the current Artist positions in Toontown Rewritten require digital art to be submitted with the application.
+However, if you make Toontown-related fanart of any kind, we would still love to see it!
+Send it to email@example.com along with your Toon name, and you might see it featured on our website or social media in the future!

 How old can the sample work I send in be?